 - 1. Connect to your workstation using your Microsoft Windows domain account. - 2.
 Run the Stormshield Endpoint Security Evolution administration console.
 You are now connected to the console with your Windows account.
 If the Windows account is not recognized or if the backend component cannot be reached, a connection window appears but the administration console does not open. - 3.
-To see which user is connected to the console, click on the gear wheel in the panel on the left, or scroll over the name of the user in the same panel.
+To see your account preferences, click on the icon in the upper banner in the console, next to your user name.
+The administration console appears by default in the language of your operating system; you can however change the language on the console.